wandb/docs/docs/guides/launch/setup_launch.md

 The environment that a launch agent is running in, and polling for launch jobs, is called the *agent environment*.
 Example agent environments include: locally on your machine or Kubernetes clusters.
 See the [Launch agent environments](#launch-agent-environments) section for more information.

-Depending on the compute target resource of the queue, you might need to specify a container registry for the launch agent to store container images.
+Depending on the compute target resource of the queue and your Docker builder, you might need to specify a container registry for the launch agent to store container images.
 See the [Container registries](#container-registries) section for more information.

 <!-- For example, if the job was in a Docker queue, the agent will execute the run locally with the `docker run` command.
 If the job was in a Kubernetes queue, the agent will execute the run on a Kubernetes cluster as a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) with the Kubernetes API. -->